awsdocs/amazon-opensearch-service-developer-guide/doc_source/fgac.md

 ### About the default\_role<a name="fgac-enabling-defaultrole"></a>

 Fine\-grained access control requires [role mapping](#fgac-mapping)\.
-If your domain uses [identity\-based access policies](ac.md#ac-types-identity), OpenSearch Service automatically maps your IAM users to a new role called **default\_role** in order to help you properly migrate existing users\.
+If your domain uses [identity\-based access policies](ac.md#ac-types-identity), OpenSearch Service automatically maps your users to a new role called **default\_role** in order to help you properly migrate existing users\.
 This temporary mapping ensures that your users can still successfully send IAM\-signed GET and PUT requests until you create your own role mappings\.

 The role does not add any security vulnerabilities or flaws to your OpenSearch Service domain\.
 We recommend deleting the default role as soon as you set up your own roles and map them accordingly\.